Gichimu/giphy-the-angular-workshop/README.md

 # Intro to Angular Workshop
-- Angular CLI workshop I did  with some students in Moringa School.
+- Angular CLI workshop I did  with students in Moringa School.
--
+- You can follow along by checking out to branches,also the document contains link to sources and the gradual changes made from a blank repo to the deployed project.

 ## Discussed Topics
 - Intro to how the Internet works(http).